VultureProject/vulture-doc/vultureOS/docs/services/listener.md

  - **generic_json** (json formatted logs)
  - **raw_to_json** (no specific format, but convert logs to json)

-`Tags`: Tag used by file based parsers ([More infos](https://www.rsyslog.com/doc/configuration/modules/imfile.html#tag))
+`Tags`: Tags used by file based parsers ([More infos](https://www.rsyslog.com/doc/configuration/modules/imfile.html#tag))

-`Darwin policies`: Darwin policies to use with the listener (deprecated)

-### Advanced global parameters (only for Rsyslog listeners)
+### Advanced Rsyslog parameters

 By clicking the **Advanced** button on the lower right, the user will be able to further configure global (advanced) parameters for each Listener.
 Those options are better explained on [Rsyslog's documentation](https://www.rsyslog.com/doc/v8-stable/rainerscript/queue_parameters.html#queue-size)

-`Size of mmdblookup cache`: Number of entries of the LFU cache for mmdblookup.
+`Size of mmdblookup cache`: Number of entries of the [LFU cache](https://en.wikipedia.org/wiki/Least_frequently_used) for mmdblookup.

-`Type of the queue` (default: *LinkedList*): Set a [queue type](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-type) for the ruleset between :
+`Type of queue` (default: *LinkedList*): Set a [queue type](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-type) for the ruleset, valid values are:

  - **LinkedList** (queue with maximal size but dynamic allocation)
  - **FixedArray** (queue with fixed and preallocated size)
- - **Direct** (no queueing)
+ - **Direct** (no queuing)

 `Size of the queue` (default: *50000*): Maximum number of messages allowed in the action queue.

-`Size of batch dequeue` (default: *1024*): Maximum number of logs to use in a batch operation.
+`Size of batch dequeue` (default: *1024*, must be less than the *size of the queue*): Maximum number of logs to use in a batch operation.

 `Queue maximum workers` (default: *8*): Maximum number of workers to start for the action.

-`Minimum messages to start a new worker` (default: *queue.size/queue.workerthreads*): Every time this number of logs is reached in the queue size, a new worker will be started (for example, if set to 1000: a new worker will be started at 1000 logs waiting in queue, then 2000, then 3000...).
+`Minimum messages to start a new worker` (default: *queue.size/queue.workerthreads*, must be less than the *size of the queue*): Every time this number of logs is reached in the queue size, a new worker will be started (for example, if set to 1000: a new worker will be started at 1000 logs waiting in queue, then 2000, then 3000...).

+`Throttle input when queue reaches this size (between 1 and 99%)` (default: *70% of queue size*, must be between 1% and 99%, cannot be over the *Stop processing input logs when queue reaches this size (between 1 and 99%)* parameter below): Light delay mark, starts throttling queue to allow delayable inputs to be slowed, and to allow non-delayable inputs to be processed without losing logs.
+See [Rsyslog documentation](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-lightdelaymark) for more details.

+`Stop processing input logs when queue reaches this size (between 1 and 99%)` (default: *98% of queue size*, must be between 1% and 99%, cannot be under the *Throttle input when queue reaches this size (between 1 and 99%)* parameter above): Discard mark, starts discarding logs based on their severity when the queue size percent is reached.
+See [Rsyslog documentation](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-discardmark) for more details.

-`Queue timeout shutdown (ms)` (default: [*1500ms*](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-timeoutworkerthreadshutdown)): Number of milliseconds to wait before droping the remaining logs to process on the action.
+`Queue timeout shutdown (ms)` (default: [*1500ms*](https://www.rsyslog.com/doc/rainerscript/queue_parameters.html#queue-timeoutworkerthreadshutdown), must be a strictly positive number): Number of milliseconds to wait before droping the remaining logs to process on the action.

 ---

 `Enable disk queue on failure` (default: *false*): Use Disk-assisted Rsyslog queues to reliably keep logs on disk when accumulating in ruleset queue.

-    Following parameters only applie to disk-assisted queues, *Enable disk queue on failure* must be enabled
+    Following parameters only applies to disk-assisted queues, *Enable disk queue on failure* must be enabled

-`High watermark target` (default: *90% of queue size*): When the queue reaches this amount of waiting messages, the queue will begin to spool to disk.

-`Low watermark target` (default: *70% of queue size*): When writing to disk is triggered by the `High watermark target`, it will return to in-memory queueing when the amount of logs in it falls back under this value.
+ - `Low watermark target` (default: *70% of queue size*, must be between 1% and 99%, cannot be over the *High watermark target* parameter below): When writing to disk is triggered by the `High watermark target`, it will return to in-memory queueing when the amount of logs in it falls back under this value.

+ - `High watermark target` (default: *90% of queue size*, must be between 1% and 99%, cannot be under the *Low watermark target* parameter above): When the queue reaches this amount of messages waiting in queue, Rsyslog will begin to spool on disk.

-`Max file size of the queue in MiB` (default: *16MiB*): Maximum size of a single disk-assisted queue file, new files will be created to keep storing logs if previous ones become full.
+ - `Max file size of the queue in MiB` (default: *16MiB*, must be strictly positive): Maximum size of a single disk-assisted queue file, new files will be created to keep storing logs if previous ones become full, as long as total space limit is not reached (see *Max disk space used by the queue in MiB* parameter below).

-`Max disk space used by the queue in MiB` (default: *0MiB (unlimited)*): Total maximum size for all files storing logs on a disk-assisted queue.
-Note that the total size may slightly exceed that size as logs are always written completely to disk.
+ - `Max disk space used by the queue in MiB` (default: *0MiB (unlimited)*, must be positive or zero (meaning *no limit*)): Total maximum size for all files storing logs on a disk-assisted queue.
+Note that the total size may slightly exceed that value as logs are always written completely to disk.

+ - `Update bookkeeping information every Nth entry` (default: *0 (disabled)*, must be positive): Update housekeeping information every Nth message saved on Disk-assisted queue, to ensure better reliability in case of failure.
+This will decrease queue performances but will ensure logs can be correctly recovered in case of hard failures, the value set will represent the number of messages that *could* be lost on failures.

-`Folder to store queue files to` (default: */var/tmp*): Existing directory (**in the Rsyslog jail**) to write queue spool files to.
+ - `Folder to store queue files to` (default: */var/tmp*): Existing directory (**in the Rsyslog jail**) to write queue spool files to.

 !!! warning
     The folder should be created prior to defining it here, and should be available in the **Rsyslog jail** (/zroot/rsyslog) !